 Why are rule changes needed?

 PM2.5 New Source Review/Prevention of Significant Deterioration: The proposed NSR/PSD rules for PM2.5 are needed to implement this program once EPA repeals the PM10 surrogate policy.
 The rules would replace a temporary rule that was adopted on August 19, 2010 and expires on February 28, 2011.
-The unexpired temporary rule will be replaced upon adoption of the final rule.
+The temporary rule will be replaced upon adoption of the final rule.

-Greenhouse Gas Prevention of Significant Deterioration: The proposed PSD rules for GHGs are needed in response to regulations promulgated by EPA.
-EPA requires states to update their PSD programs to include GHGs otherwise EPA will withdraw delegation of the program.
-Adoption of the rules allows DEQ to continue implementing the PSD program.
+Greenhouse Gas Prevention of Significant Deterioration and Title V permitting: The proposed rules for GHGs are needed in response to regulations promulgated by EPA that require states to update their PSD and Title V programs to include GHGs..
+If DEQ does not adopt these rules, Oregon will lose federal approval to implement the programs and could face sanctions.
+Adoption of these rules will ensure that sources comply with federal GHG permitting requirements and that DEQ will retain approval to implement the PSD and Title V programs.

 Small Scale Local Energy Projects: The proposed rule change for small scale local energy projects is needed to align Oregon’s administrative rules with Oregon’s statute (ORS 468A.04).